Introducing Pantone’s Colour of the Year 2019: Living Coral

 Coral wedding decor

 Once you’ve got the main parts of your coral wedding colour theme sorted, you can add little extras with your wedding decor.
-Hanging lanterns, bunting and paper fans are an easy way to theme your reception, especially when combines with combined with complementary shades.
+Hanging lanterns, bunting and paper fans are an easy way to theme your reception, especially when combined with complementary shades.

 Image via Pompom Blossom